Who is my Distribution Network Operator (DNO)?

 - Vattenfall Network Limited

-DNO map
+DNO Map

-You can find your DNO in the table below by either locating your area or your distributor ID, which consists of the first two digits on the second row of your Meter Point Administration Number (MPAN).
+All DNOs have an 0800 number meaning they are free to call.
+Here’s a table with each operator with their identification and DNO contact number.
+The Distributor ID, which consists of the first two digits on the second row of your Meter Point Administration Number (MPAN).
 The distributor ID will range from 10 to 23.

 Area | Distributor ID | DNO | Phone number |